Psjoshi7/Sentiment-Analysis/README.md

 ---

 ### Option 2 - Online Data Analysis
-*[Remove this section if you are **NOT** choosing Option 2.]*
-> Students may develop their own programming project.
-In this option, students must identify a source of online data, which will be dynamically imported via Python.
-The Python code must utilize these data to either make decision support recommendations or provide a detailed analysis of the data.
-A YouTube video describing the mechanics of the Python code will be required, in addition to a “how-to” guide for running the code.
-All source code must be submitted, and the course instructor must be able to execute the code without errors.

 #### Data Sources
 - *[Provide a description of each data source you plan to use.]*